S. D. Jouhar

-S. D. Jouhar (1901–1963) was an influential amateur Fine Art photographer, active in the period 1935 to 1963.
+Sartaj Deen Jouhar (1901–1963) was an influential amateur Fine Art photographer, active in the period 1935 to 1963.

 Biography

 He was born in Amritsar in 1901 and came to England around 1923 to study medicine.
 He qualified in 1931, and after spending a few years in the North-East, running a General Practice in Byers Green, he moved South in 1936 to take over a medical practice at Orleans Lodge, Twickenham.

 Work

 He was a leading member of the Leica Postal Portfolio which started in 1936, and in 1938 he was a founder member and the first president of the resuscitated Twickenham Photographic Society.
 Other founder members included John Bardsley, who was president of the RPS (1960-1962) and who wrote Jouhar's obituary in the RPS Photographic Journal in June 1963.

 "The Doctor" (as he was known in photographic circles) became a member of the Royal Photographic Society in 1938 and achieved his associateship in 1939 and his fellowship in 1940.
 From 1944, until his death in 1963, he served on its council and was the honorary secretary of the Pictorial Group between 1944 and 1950 and later its chairman.
 In 1944 he was elected a member of the London Salon of Photography.

 In 1948 and 1950 he was chairman and organiser of the World Photographic Arts Exhibition held in Twickenham.